secretgraph/secretgraph/docs/specifications/verification.md

 For possible rejections based on the capabilities of a registry we prefix with a domain

 Domains can be e.g. phonenumber, personal_info

+## Changes

+-   instead of passing plain url, refactor it and pass the = free base64 encoded version of it as prefix

 ## Demo